FLCAC-admin/FLCAC-docs/docs/glossary.md

 : An openLCA specific server application, maintained by GreenDelta, that allows users to work collaboratively on LCA models, share data, and host public LCA repositories such as those available on [lcacommons.gov](https://www.lcacommons.gov/lca-collaboration/).
 For more information, see GreenDelta's Collaboration Server.

 context
-: In the case of the {term}`FEDEFL` (and often in LCA more broadly), context describes the origin or destination of an elementary flow.
+: In the case of the {term}`FEDEFL <Federal Elementary Flow List>` (and often in LCA more broadly), context describes the origin or destination of an elementary flow.
 Context informs the directionality of an elementary flow.
 Resource flows are extracted from nature, while emissions are released to nature.
 [List of FEDEFL contexts](https://github.com/USEPA/Federal-LCA-Commons-Elementary-Flow-List/blob/master/wiki/resources/FEDEFLcontexts.xlsx).
 For more discussion of context see [EPA's FEDEFL Report](https://cfpub.epa.gov/si/si_public_record_report.cfm?dirEntryId=347251&Lab=NRMRL&simpleSearch=0&showCriteria=2&searchAll=elementary+flows&TIMSType=Published+Report&dateBeginPublishedPresented=07%2F31%2F2019)

 cut-off flow
 : a flow that is a placeholder or a dummy flow.
 These flows are used when no relevant flows in a database exists.
 It is not recommended to use these flows in your life cycle inventory if possible.
 In openLCA results, cut-off flows will appear in your inventory results, but will not contribute to impact category results.